Stamp Duty

 How much is stamp duty in NSW?

 NSW stamp duty (transfer duty) is calculated on a sliding scale based on the property's purchase price.
 For a $500,000 property, you'd pay approximately $17,990.
-For a $1,000,000 property, approximately $40,490.
+For an $800,000 property, approximately $30,412.
+For a $1,000,000 property, approximately $39,412.
 First home buyers may pay zero or reduced duty under the First Home Buyer Assistance Scheme (FHBAS) for eligible properties.
 Use the calculator above to get an accurate figure for your specific price point.

-What is the stamp duty threshold for first home buyers in NSW?
+What is the stamp duty on a $1 million property in NSW?

-When do you pay stamp duty in NSW?
+When do I have to pay stamp duty in NSW?

-Stamp duty must be paid within 3 months of signing a contract for a property in NSW.
-In practice, it is typically paid at settlement through your solicitor or conveyancer, who handles payment to Revenue NSW on your behalf.
-Your mortgage broker and solicitor will factor this into your settlement funds required.
+Stamp duty must be paid within 3 months of signing a contract in NSW.
+In practice, it is paid at settlement through your solicitor or conveyancer, who handles payment to Revenue NSW on your behalf.
+For off-the-plan purchases, duty can be deferred until settlement or 15 months after exchange — whichever is earlier.

-Can stamp duty be added to your home loan in NSW?
+Can I add stamp duty to my home loan?

-Generally, stamp duty cannot be added to your home loan in NSW — it must be paid from your own funds (genuine savings or gifted funds, depending on lender policy).
-This is why it's important to budget for stamp duty separately from your deposit.
-Some lenders may allow you to capitalise duty into the loan in specific circumstances, but this is uncommon and affects your LVR.
-Talk to us about how to structure your deposit and purchase costs efficiently.
+Generally no — stamp duty cannot be added to your home loan in NSW.
+It must be paid from your own funds at settlement.
+Adding it to the loan would increase your LVR, potentially triggering LMI.
+This is why you need to budget for stamp duty separately from your deposit.
+Some lenders may allow capitalisation in very limited circumstances, but this is uncommon.

 Is stamp duty charged on the purchase price or market value?

-In NSW, stamp duty (transfer duty) is calculated on the greater of the purchase price or the property's market value as assessed by Revenue NSW.
-In most standard arm's length transactions, the purchase price and market value are the same.
-However, if Revenue NSW believes the property was sold below market value — such as in related-party transactions — they may assess duty on the higher market value.
+In NSW, stamp duty is calculated on the greater of the purchase price or the property's market value as assessed by Revenue NSW.
+In most standard arm's length transactions, these are the same.
+If Revenue NSW believes the property was sold below market value — such as in related-party transactions — they may assess duty on the higher market value.

 Does the calculator include all buying costs?

 No. It focuses on transfer duty.
-You'll also need to allow for legal fees, inspections, lender fees, mortgage registration, transfer fees and potential LMI.
+You'll also need to allow for legal fees, building and pest inspections, lender fees, mortgage registration, transfer fees and potential LMI.
 We can help you build a complete purchase cost estimate so there are no surprises at settlement.

 Got questions or need help?
 Book a free call with us.